Gopikarthicksky/ryd/README.md

 # Ride-Sharing App - RYD

-This is a ride-sharing app built with React Native Web.
+This is a ride-sharing app built with React Native Web and django with help of Github copilot.
 The app allows users to create rides and view details of available rides.

 ## Features